DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 Processing Options:
   --cpu                                 Use the CPU for processing, the default
-                                        it to use the GPU.
+                                        is to use the GPU.
   --max-utilization PERCENT (=95)       Maximum GPU utilization %.
 Minimum is
                                         5, and maximum is 100.
 Not used if processing on CPU --model PATH                          Path to the the trained model.
-  --window-size WIDTH [HEIGHT]          Overrides the original model's window
+  --window-size SIZE [SIZE...]
+Sliding window detection box sizes.
+                                        The source image is chipped with boxes of the given sizes.
+If resampled-size
+                                        is not specified, all windows must fit within the model.Default is the model
                                         size.
-Window size can be specified in either one or two dimensions.
-If only one dimension is specified, the window
-                                        will be square.
-This parameter is
-                                        optional and not recommended.
+  --window-step STEP [STEP...]
+Sliding window step.
+Either a single
+                                        step or a step for each window size may be given.
+Default is 20% of the model size.
+  --resampled-size SIZE                 Resample window chips to a fixed size.
+                                        This must fit within the model.
+  --pyramid                             Calculate window parameters.
+If this
+                                        is set, only the first window size and window step are used.
+A family of each are created by doubling the supplied
+                                        parameters up to the area of the detection box.

 Feature Detection Options:
   --confidence PERCENT (=95)            Minimum percent score for results to be
                                         included in the output.
-  --step-size WIDTH [HEIGHT]            Sliding window step size.
-Default value
-                                        is log2 of the model window size.
-Step size can be specified in either one or two dimensions.
-If only one dimension
-                                        is specified, the step size will be the same in both directions.
-  --pyramid                             Use pyramids in feature detection.
-                                        WARNING: This will result in much
-                                        longer run times, but may result in additional features being detected.
   --nms PERCENT (=30)                   Perform non-maximum suppression on the
                                         output.
 You can optionally specify the
                                         overlap threshold percentage for
                                         non-maximum suppression calculation.

+Filtering Options:
   --include-labels LABEL [LABEL...]
 Filter results to only include
                                         specified labels.
   --exclude-labels LABEL [LABEL...]
 Filter results to exclude specified
                                         labels.
-  --pyramid-window-sizes SIZE [SIZE...]
-Sliding window sizes to match to
-                                        pyramid levels. --pyramid-step-sizes
-                                        argument must be present and have the same number of values.
-  --pyramid-step-sizes SIZE [SIZE...]
-Sliding window step sizes to match to
-                                        pyramid levels. --pyramid-window-sizes
-                                        argument must be present and have the same number of values.
-  --include-region PATH                 Path to a file prescribing regions to
+  --include-region PATH [PATH...]
+Path to a file prescribing regions to
-                                        include in the detection process.
-                                        Recommended to have previously excluded regions.
+                                        include when filtering.
-  --exclude-region PATH                 Path to a file prescribing regions to
+  --exclude-region PATH [PATH...]
+Path to a file prescribing regions to
-                                        exclude from the detection process.
+                                        exclude when filtering.
-  --region (include/exclude) PATH [(include/exclude) PATH...]
+  --region (include/exclude) PATH [PATH...] [(include/exclude) PATH [PATH...]...]
                                         Paths to files including and excluding
                                         regions.